rvision/useForm/README.md

 ## demo
 codesandbox links

-### Another form library?
+## Another form library?
+This library works with controlled components only.

 if you need performant forms library, use [react-hook-form](https://react-hook-form.com/).

 If you think formState, control, Controller, useController, useFormContext, watch, useWatch, useFormState, useFieldArray is complicated to use, then read on.

-This library works with controlled components only.

-#### Introduction
+### Introduction
-Idea is to reference all form fields in a natural way, with regards of the initial object shape/structure.
+Idea is to reference all form fields in a natural way, with regards of the initial object shape/structure and have learning path as flat as possible.
 For example:

 ```js
 departments[5].employees[3].tasks[1].name	// or departments.5.employees.3.tasks.1.name